 June 25, 2012, was a terrible day for Jermaine Robinson.
 Overall, life was good—the 21-year-old Washington Park resident had been studying music management at Columbia College and was a few weeks into a job working as a janitor at a nearby Boys & Girls Club.
 But his 13-year-old neighbor had been killed by random gunfire the previous day, and Robinson spent the evening at an emotional memorial service.

-John Jay College/Harry Frank Guggenheim Award for Excellence in Criminal Justice Reporting
+Excellence in Criminal Justice Reporting

 After the service ended around midnight, Robinson repaired to his girlfriend's house on Rhodes Avenue to hang out with friends and to see his one-year-old daughter, he says.
 But just after midnight, he says, several Chicago police officers rammed down the side door of the house and burst into the living room.